ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Context ID:

 : A variable-length integer that contains the value of the Context ID.
-Endpoints MUST silently drop any received HTTP Datagram which carries an unknown Context ID.
+If an HTTP/3 datagram which carries an unknown Context ID is received, the receiver SHALL either drop that datagram silently or buffer it temporarily while awaiting the registration of the corresponding Context ID.

 Payload: